 involves a bigger incision in the stomach.
 Doctors prefer this technique for larger cysts and ovarian tumors.
 If the growth is cancerous, the surgeon will remove as much of the tumor as possible.
 This is called debulking.
 Depending on how far

 Other treatments may be recommend if one has polycystic ovarian syndrome or another disorder that can cause cysts.

 To lessen the severity of symptoms herbal practitioners use several herbs that help balance hormone levels and can reduce the size of the cysts, helping the body shed its remains.
 Herbs do not work instantly and are a much more gentle approach to getting rid of the cyst.
 It can take several months for an herbal protocol to show results.

-- Red clover is high in phytoestrogens, plant-like substances that mimic the action of estrogen on a the body.
-Red clover is known for its ability to help balance female hormones and is often prescribed as a tea not only for treatment of ovarian cysts, but during various other times in a woman’s menstrual cycle.
+is high in phytoestrogens, plant-like substances that mimic the action of estrogen on the body.
+Red clover is known for its ability to help balance female hormones and is often prescribed as a tea not only for treatment of ovarian cysts but during various other times in a woman’s menstrual cycle.
 Red clover is also available as a tincture and in dried herb form.
 It is considered safe when used according to directions.
 Consult an herbal specialist or health care practitioner for directions for your specific needs.

 Disclaimer: This article is for informative purposes only, and should not be used as a replacement for expert medical advice

 Edited by Stephanie Dawson

 Reviewed by Nima Shei MD

 “The Natural Menopause Handbook: Herbs, Nutrition, & Other Natural Therapies”; Amanda McQuade Crawford; 2009